matthew-oleary02/DSFinalProject/README.md

-# Data Science Final Project: Twitter Sentiment Analysis of ChatGPT Discussions
+# Data Science Final Project: Twitter Sentiment Analysis of AI Topics Discussions

 ## Project Overview

-This project performs a comprehensive sentiment analysis on tweets related to ChatGPT and AI topics.
+This project performs a comprehensive sentiment analysis on tweets related to AI topics.
 Using a Kaggle dataset, we explored user opinions, extracted topics, analyzed trends across geography, time, and user groups, and performed clustering and topic modeling on the data.

 ---